NickAkincilar/Performance_Test_Snowflake_Databricks/README.md

 # Performance Test Comparison Snowflake vs. Databricks
 Running Performance test between Snowflake &amp; Databricks using 24 Billion row dataset

-### 1. Create an internal stage in Snowflake & Upload data files into the stage using Snowsight.
+### 1. Create an internal stage in Snowflake
+Upload the 3 sample data files into the stage using Snowsight.

 ### 2. Ingest the Sample files in to your platform.